-With guilt clenching at my gut, I drop the ball onto the ground and watch you emerge from it in the air, facing away from me.
-I see you scanning the area for an opponent, then fluttering in a circle and turning around, looking at me questioningly.
+With guilt clenching at my gut, I drop the ball onto the ground, and you emerge from it in the air, facing away from me.
+I watch, unable to speak, as you scan the area for an opponent, then flutter in a half-circle and turn to look at me.

-Your face can’t form expressions like a human can, but I can see anyway in the slight tilt of your head, the twitching of your antennae, the slight slowing of your wing flaps, that it takes you a moment to recognize me.
-That wrenches at my heart more than anything; suddenly it occurs to me that your sense of time on the PC was muddled, that your first realization of how long it’s been is seeing me suddenly a teenager in place of the child that you knew.
-You hover there silently for a second, just staring at me with those unblinking red compound eyes; I don’t know if the accusation I see in them is real or just a projection of my own guilt.
-I try to imagine what must be going through your mind, what it might feel like to realize you’ve been in stasis for years, that everyone you knew has moved on without you – but I can’t even begin to comprehend it.
+Your face can’t form expressions like a human can, but I can see anyway in the slight tilt of your head, the confused twitching of your antennae, the slight slowing of your wing flaps, that it takes you a moment to recognize me.
+That wrenches at my heart more than anything; suddenly it occurs to me that with your muddled sense of time on the PC, your first realization of how long it’s been is seeing me suddenly a teenager in place of the child that you knew.
+You hover there silently for a second, just staring at me with those unblinking red compound eyes; I feel as if I see accusation in them, but I’m probably projecting.
+I try to imagine what must be going through your mind, what it might feel like to realize you’ve been in stasis for years, that everyone you knew has just moved on without you – but I can’t even begin to comprehend it.

-“I’m sorry, Butterfree,” I whisper; my voice is hoarse, and as I say it, as that pathetic apology escapes my lips as if it could ever make up for it, tears start pricking at the corners of my eyes.
-“I should have done this so long ago.”
+“I’m sorry, Butterfree,” I whisper; my voice is hoarse, and as I say it, tears prick at the corners of my eyes.
+“I should have done this long ago.”